The-Origins/e-commerce-template/README.md

 ## Placeholder Data

 The `lib/data` directory contains placeholder data to simulate various aspects of a database.
-This directory is to be deleted and but it's data serves as a guidline of what the front end is to recive from the API.
+This directory is to be deleted and but it's data serves as a guidline of what the front end is to receive from the API.

 1. **user**